Photo credit: Kieran Darcy

 The most common thing I hear partners say at births or prenatally is “I just want to help her.”
 And it really wasn’t until I became a doula that I fully appreciated how difficult and emotionally draining the role of the support person could be.
 And that is amplified 1000% for your partner as they love you and it can be so difficult to see the one you love in pain.
 And because of this enormous love and concern they have for you, sometimes it is difficult for them to remember what your birth wishes are – especially when all they want to do is take your pain away.
 But once your partner is able to see the tremendous value in simply holding space for you and simply BE by your side, it’s really amazing to watch what happens.
 It empowers the birthing mom in an amazing way!
 She can “read” her partner better than anyone else, so when her partner’s face is lined with worry or doubt, she can see that.
 But, when she sees her partner calmly and confidently just BE-ing, the calm and confidence transfers to her and empowers her to trust her body.

 So those are the 3 things every birth needs!
-I have many other tools that I bring and use at different births and during different stages of labour, but these three things – My Voice, My Hands and My Patience are the 3 that I use every single time.
+We have many other tools that we bring and use at different births and during different stages of labour, but these three things are the foundation – My Voice, My Hands and My Patience are the 3 that we use every single time.

 This blog was written by our Birth Doulas.
 Setting up a FREE consultation with a Birth Doula is easy!
 Visit us here!